 - a label is attached indicating prices will be adjusted to reflect the change

-- there is sufficient information to allow adjusted prices to be established; or a supplement accompanies the catalogue / sales literature, which enables consumers to establish the selling price
+- there is sufficient information to allow adjusted prices to be established; or a supplement accompanies the catalogue / sales literature that enables consumers to establish the selling price

-A unit price must be given when products are either:
+A unit price must be given when goods are either:

 - sold loose from bulk - for example, fruit and vegetables, meat and fish

 - required by the Weights and Measures Act 1985 to be marked with an indication of quantity or to be made up in a prescribed quantity - for example, wine.
-See 'Relevant units of quantity for specific products for the purpose of the definition of 'unit price'' below for a summary of the requirements under weights and measures legislation
+See 'Relevant units of quantity ...' below for a summary of the requirements under weights and measures legislation

-A unit price must be given in adverts only where the selling price of a product is indicated.
+A unit price must be given in adverts only where the selling price of goods is indicated.

-For solid food products in a liquid medium (that is, water, brine, vinegar, syrups and fruit or vegetable juice) the unit price must refer to the net drained weight of the product.
+For solid foods in a liquid medium (that is, water, brine, vinegar, syrups and fruit or vegetable juice) the unit price must refer to the net drained weight of the food.

 Traders can give the imperial equivalent unit price as long as the metric unit price is given greater prominence and the imperial equivalent equates to the metric price.